What to Do When You Can’t Pay For CollegeNovember 18, 2022

 5. Pick a Different School

-While you may have your heart set on a certain school, cost is a huge factor, and how much you spend on college can have a significant impact on your life long after you graduate.
+While you may have your heart set on a certain school, the cost is a huge factor, and how much you spend on college can significantly impact your life long after you graduate.

 If you can’t afford your dream school, consider attending a public university instead.
 Or, you can attend a community college for the first two years and transfer to your dream college to finish your degree — dramatically reducing your education costs.

-According to The College Board, the average private non-profit college costs $37,650 per year.
-By contrast, a public in-state university costs $10,560, and the average community college is just $3,770.
+According to The College Board, the average private non-profit college costs $39,400 annually.
+By contrast, a public in-state university costs $10,940, and the average community college is just $3,860.

 6. Commute to College